Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms: Introduction

-\IEEEPARstart{L}{earning} vector-valued functions involves learning a predictive model from training data that has vector-valued rather than scalar-valued labels.
-This encompasses a wide range of important tasks, such as multi-task learning \cite{argyriou2007multi,zhang2017survey}, multi-label learning \cite{tsoumakas2007multi,zhang2013review}, multi-class classification \cite{weston1998multi,cortes2013multi} and so on.
-In this paper, we focus on the general vector-valued learning and two special cases: multi-class classification and multi-label learning.
+Learning vector-valued functions involves learning a predictive model from training data that has vector-valued rather than scalar-valued labels.
+This encompasses a wide range of important tasks, such as multi-class classification \cite{torralba2007sharing,cortes2013multi}, multi-label learning \cite{zhang2014lift,qian2022weight}, multi-task learning \cite{ji2013multitask}, transfer learning \cite{ye2021implementing} and so on.

-On the algorithmic front, various models have been developed to address special cases of vector-valued learning, with a particular focus on multi-class classification and multi-label learning.
-For multi-class classification, approaches include maximum margin based support vector machine (SVM) \cite{platt2000large,elisseeff2002kernel}, pairwise coupling \cite{wu2004probability}, active learning-based approaches \cite{guo2015active}, deep neural networks \cite{cirecsan2012multi} etc. Meanwhile, for multi-label learning, there are also kinds of methods that have been developed including linear estimators \cite{xu2013multi}, k-nearest neighbor based approaches \cite{zhang2007ml}, kernel-based multi-label learning \cite{rousu2006kernel,ji2009multi} and so on.
-For vector-valued functions which admit a reproducing kernel, \cite{micchelli2005learning,carmeli2010vector} presented an algorithm to learn the reproducing kernel Hilbert space (RKHS), and then \cite{quang2013unifying} extended it to semi-supervised learning via manifold regularization.
-However, there remains a significant lack of unified learning frameworks for general vector-valued tasks in the output space rather than RKHS.
+On the algorithmic front, various models have been developed to address special cases of vector-valued learning \cite{tschumperle2005vector}, with a particular focus on multi-class classification and multi-label learning.
+Multi-class classification is a standard learning paradigm classifying instances into one of more than two classes.
+Conventional multi-class classification approaches include error-correcting output codes (ECOC) \cite{liu2022novel}, multiclass support vector machine (multiclass SVM) \cite{hsu2002comparison,cortes2013multi,chen2022online}, and more algorithms refer to \cite{duan2021oaa}.
+Meanwhile, multi-label learning assigns multiple labels for each instance simultaneously, including multi-label learning with missing labels \cite{yu2014large}, semi-supervised multi-label learning \cite{mojoo2017deep}, extreme multi-label classification \cite{wydmuch2018no}, partial multi-label learning \cite{xie2021partial}, and more examples in \cite{liu2021emerging}.
+For vector-valued functions which admit a reproducing kernel, \cite{carmeli2010vector} presented an algorithm to learn the reproducing kernel Hilbert space (RKHS), and then \cite{quang2013unifying} extended it to semi-supervised learning via manifold regularization.
+However, the learning framework for general vector-valued tasks has been scarcely studied.